 Boyd has also received many awards, including the American Book Award (with Robert Allen), a journalism award for an article he wrote for Emerge magazine in 1993, and several first-place awards from the New York Association of Black Journalists for articles he has published in the New York Amsterdam News.
 Boyd has also been inducted into the Literary Hall of Fame for Writers of African Descent, the Madison Square Garden Hall of Fame, and, in 2014, the National Association of Black Journalists Hall of Fame.

 His latest book, Black Detroit: A People’s History of Self-Determination, chronicles the survival of Detroit and how it has remained a resilient city.

-Internationally renowned, New York-based Luba Lukova is regarded as one of the most original image-makers working today.
+Luba Lukova, an internationally renowned New York-based artist is regarded as one of the most original image-makers working today.
 Whether by using an economy of line, color and text to pinpoint essential themes of humanity or to succinctly visualize social commentary, her work is undeniably powerful and thought-provoking.

 In Lukova’s art, less is more.
 More effect, more message, more expression; all while doing it with less.
 The graphic elements are bold with few fine details but the intent is clear.
 Her messages reflect the human condition, fundamental fairness, and justice.
 Yet while it is easy to focus solely on the messages of her provocative works, it is important to take a step back to appreciate the artistic merit in her simplicity.
 Her use of striking, metaphoric images gives the viewers art to not only appreciate visually but intellectually.